 In standard financial reporting, everything flows to the bottom line.
 While there are different categories of income and expenses, each contributes to the net profit.
 ESG performance metrics don’t have a clear flow and often compete with each other.
 For example, increasing the quality of life for workers may include steps that impact the environment.

 It’s important to track measures for each stakeholder and category.
 This might include having separate measures to define how workers are being treated, such as hours worked or wages in relation to the poverty level.
 Stakeholder factors often seem obvious once they’re defined.
 The most important step is to identify all the relevant stakeholders to ensure that the impact on each is measured.

 With any business objective, budget, time, and other constraints come into play.
 While measuring individual areas of ESG performance is important, companies also want to track their entire performance.
 ESG scores are the primary way of accomplishing this.

 ESG scores take the raw data, rank it by importance, and give a high-level view of how the company is doing.
 As with sector measures, different categories of ESG measures have different weights.
-These vary based on that industry’s impact on the environment and how material the issue is to the company’s operations.
+These vary based on the industry’s impact on the environment and how material the issue is to the company’s operations.
 The system works very similarly to school grades.
 Different assignments have varying levels of importance to the course grade.
 In the overall GPA, some courses are worth more credits and more important areas of study have multiple courses.
 In the end, the company has one overall ESG score but the data for each component of the score is still available.

 Track ESG Performance with Multiview

-Multiview provides a robust suite of accounting software tools to help you collect and manage the data you need to track your financial and non-financial metrics including ESG performance.
+Multiview ERP provides a robust suite of accounting software tools to help you collect and manage the data you need to track your financial and non-financial metrics including ESG performance.
 With technology that helps break down data-silos and automates your accounting process, your team will likely be spending more of their time running reports than chasing numbers.
 Contact us now to learn more about how we can help you track your ESG performance.